sgoldenlab/simba/docs/temp_3.md

 **SHOW POSE-ESTIMATED LOCATIONS**: If ticked, SimBA will include pose-estimated body-part locations (as circles) in the video clips.

-**VIDEO SPEED**: The FPS of the example clips relative to the original video.
+**VIDEO SPEED**: The FPS of the example clips relative to the original video FPS.
 E.g., if `1`, the clips will be saved at origginal speed.
 If `0.5`, the clips will be saved at hald the original speed.

-**CLIP COUNT**:
+**CLIP COUNT**: How many example clips we want to create.
+E.g., if `10`, SimBA will randomly sample `10` classified bouts to create 10 example video clips.
+If the selected clip count is higher then the number of total classified bouts, then SimBA will create clips for all bouts.